pinecone-io/pinecone-ts-client/README.future.md

 ## Productionizing

-If you are ready to take a javascript application to production where raw performance is the overriding concern, you can set the environment variable `PINECONE_DISABLE_RUNTIME_VALIDATIONS="true"` to disable runtime argument validation in the Pinecone client.
-Runtime validations are used to feedback when incorrect method options are provided, for example if you attempt to create an index without specifying a required dimension property.
+If you are ready to take a JavaScript application to production where raw performance is the overriding concern, you can set the environment variable `PINECONE_DISABLE_RUNTIME_VALIDATIONS="true"` to disable runtime argument validation in the Pinecone client.
+Runtime validations are used to provide feedback when incorrect method options are provided, for example if you attempt to create an index without specifying a required dimension property.

-These runtime validatiosn are most helpful for users who are not developing with Typescript or who are experimenting in a REPL or notebook-type setting.
-But once you've tested an application and have gained confidence things are working as expected, you can disable these checks to slightly improve performance.
+These runtime validations are most helpful for users who are not developing with Typescript or who are experimenting in a REPL or notebook-type setting.
+But once you've tested an application and have gained confidence things are working as expected, you can disable these checks to gain a small improvement in performance.
 This will have the most impact if your workload is upserting very large amounts of data.